 Were you affected by 9/11?
 The World Trade Center Health Program, the 9/11 Victim Compensation Fund (“VCF”), and other benefits programs can help.

-The September 11th Victim Compensation Fund (“VCF”) was created to provide financial compensation for an eligible individual (or a personal representative of a deceased individual) who suffered physical harm or was killed as a result of the terrorist-related aircraft crashes of September 11, 2001 or the rescue and recovery efforts that took place in the aftermath of those crashes.
+The September 11th Victim Compensation Fund (“VCF”) was created to provide financial compensation for an eligible individual (or a personal representative of a deceased individual) who suffered physical harm for certain 9/11-related conditions, including many cancers, or was killed as a result of the terrorist-related aircraft crashes of September 11, 2001 or the rescue and recovery efforts that took place in the aftermath of those crashes.
 You can learn more about the VCF at www.vcf.gov.

 NYS Workers' Compensation and the WTC-12 Form:

 In order file for a 9/11-related Workers’ Compensation claim now or in the future, workers who participated in 9/11 response activities have to file a form with the NYS Workers’ Compensation Board called the "WTC-12, Registration of Participation in WTC Rescue, Recovery and/or Clean-up Operations."
-The deadline to file the WTC-12 form has just been extended to September 11, 2022.
-This form preserves your right to file a 9/11-realted comp claim; it does not set up a claim.
+The deadline to file the WTC-12 form is September 11, 2022.
+This form preserves your right to file a 9/11-related comp claim; it does not set up a claim.
 You can access the WTC-12 form on the NYS Workers' Compensation Board website here.
 When you get to the page, scroll down to the section called, "Preserve Your Rights - WTC Registry."

 WTC Disability Law:

-The CWA District 1 Health and Safety office has maintained numerous documents collected from employers and members in the months after 9/11.
-These documents may help some members in establishing eligibility and “proof of presence” for the WTC Health Program and the VCF.
+Note: The CWA District 1 Health and Safety office has maintained many documents collected from some employers and members in the months after 9/11.
+These documents may help some members who worked for Verizon, AT&T, Lucent (now Nokia), NABET-CWA Locals 16 and 11, and NY Downtown Hospital/Beekman (now NY Presbyterian Downtown) in establishing eligibility and “proof of presence” for the WTC Health Program and the VCF.